HPCA4SE-UAB/Building-a-dataset-for-classifying-OpenMP-parallelpatterns-via-Machine-Learning/Readme.md

 To reproduce the results in another hardware, these are the steps that the user should follow:

 1. Install PAPI.
+Refer to: http://icl.utk.edu/papi/software/

+2. Download MATE.
+Refer to: https://github.com/HPCA4SE-UAB/MATE

+2.a.
+Copy Tunlets files into MATE's src/Analyzer

-2. Install MATE.
+2.b Install MATE.
+Refer to: https://github.com/HPCA4SE-UAB/MATE/tree/master/docs

 3.